US-Japan Friendship Cup Championships 2024: Results, Photos & Highlights

 • If you have lots of grain in your photos, use Adobe Lightroom to process them.
 It does a great job of fixing this problem.

 • Move around.
 Take photos from different angles.
-That will make your photoset much better.
+That will make your photoset so much better.
 No one enjoys everything looking the same.
 Or do they?

 Seiji Kokuma.